tmpg/secws/lab400/lab400_data_redaction.md

 9 rows selected.
 ````

-To test the redaction policies on the client machine **dbclient**, Participates will use a **Window SQL** query to retrieve the highest salary in each department.
+To test the redaction policies on the client machine **dbclient**, Participants will use a **Window SQL** query to retrieve the highest salary in each department.
 Please take the time to understand the query and understand the syntax!

 On **dbclient** (as user **oracle**) run the following: